netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 <p style="text-align: center">Listing 8: Namespace for UDN</p>

 This creates a new namespace with the label **k8s.ovn.org/primary-user-defined-network** set to an empty string.
-One cannot modify an existing namespace, because labels can only be added at creation time.
+A new namespace has to be created, because it's not allowed to add certain labels like this one to an existing namespace.

-You can use `oc apply` with the content in Listing 8, or copy and paste this into OpenShift web console.
+You can use `oc apply` with the content in Listing 8, or copy and paste this into the OpenShift web console.
 To do the latter, click the **+** icon in the upper right corner next to the **?** icon, and select **Import YAML**.
 Paste the YAML in and click **Create**.

 Now create a UserDefinedNetwork instance (Listing 9).
 Again, use `oc apply` or paste into OpenShift web console.